Coronary Angioplasty (cont.)

 Cardiac catheterization with angiography (coronary arteriography) is a technique that allows X-ray pictures to be taken of the coronary arteries.
 It is the most accurate test to detect coronary artery narrowing.
 Small hollow plastic tubes (catheters) are advanced under X-ray guidance to the openings of coronary arteries.
 Iodine contrast "dye" is then injected into the arteries while an X-ray video is recorded.
 Coronary arteriography gives the doctor a picture of the location and severity of narrowed artery segments.
 This information is important in helping the doctor select medications, percutaneous coronary intervention, or coronary artery bypass graft surgery (CABG) as the preferred treatment option.

 A newer, less invasive technique is the availability of high speed CT coronary angiography.
 While it still involves radiation and dye exposure, no catheters are needed in the arterial system, which does decrease the risk of the procedure somewhat.
-This the role of this modality in the evaluation and management of coronary artery disease is still evolving.
+This modality has a more limited role, in that, it is less questionable than conventional angiography and cannot allow PCF to be done the same time.
 It is important to remember that the risk of serious complications from conventional coronary angiography is very low (well under 1%).

 Get the latest treatment options.